ciscorx/smart_device_svr/README.md

        terminal, or from the send_to_smart_device_svr.lua client.
        Recognized commands include:
           0

 	  1

 	  turn off wifi

 	  in 30 minutes turn wifi on for 2 hours and 30 minutes

-	  on 2009-11-05 disable wifi for 30 minutes at 3:00 pm on mon,tue,wed turn on wifi for 5 hours at 3:00pm and variations on these themes.
+	  on 2009-11-05 disable wifi for 30 minutes at 3:00 pm

+	  on mon,tue,wed turn on wifi for 5 hours at 3:00pm

+	  status wifi

+	  at midnight on fridays reboot wifi

+	  ... and variations on these themes.

      When using telnet, the user is only allowed 30 seconds to type in a command.
 In the case of a two part non-recurring on and